Natya Shastra: Music and musical instruments

-The music theory in the Natyashastra, states Maurice Winternitz, centers around three themes – sound, rhythm and prosody applied to musical texts.
+The music theory in the Nāṭya Shāstra, states Maurice Winternitz, centers around three themes – sound, rhythm and prosody applied to musical texts.
 The text asserts that the octave has 22 shrutis or microintervals of musical tones or 1200 cents.
 This is very close to the ancient Greek system, states Emmie Te Nijenhuis, with the difference that each shruti computes to 54.5 cents, while the Greek enharmonic quartertone system computes to 55 cents.
 The text discusses gramas (scales) and murchanas (modes), mentioning three scales of seven modes (21 total), some of which are the same as the Greek modes.
-However, the Gandhara-grama is just mentioned in Natyashastra, while its discussion largely focuses on two scales, fourteen modes and eight four tanas (notes).
+However, the Gandhara-grama is just mentioned in Nāṭya Shāstra, while its discussion largely focuses on two scales, fourteen modes and eight four tanas (notes).
 The text also discusses which scales are best for different forms of performance arts.

-The Natyashastra describes from chapter 28 onwards, four types of regular musical instruments, grouping them as stringed giving the example of veena, covered giving the example of drums, solid giving the example of cymbals, and hollow stating flutes as example.
+The Nāṭya Shāstra describes from chapter 28 onwards, four types of regular musical instruments, grouping them as stringed giving the example of veena, covered giving the example of drums, solid giving the example of cymbals, and hollow stating flutes as example.
 Chapter 33 asserts team performance, calling it kutapa (orchestra) which it states to have one male and one female singer with nine to eleven musical instruments accompanied by players.

 Male and female actors

-The Natyashastra enshrines the male and female actors in any performance art to be the most important.
-The brightness of performance, or its lack, impacts everything; a great play that is poorly performed confuses and loses the audience, while a play that is inferior in significance or meaning becomes beautiful to the audience when brilliantly performed, states Natyashastra.
+The Nāṭya Shāstra enshrines the male and female actors in any performance art to be the most important.
+The brightness of performance, or its lack, impacts everything; a great play that is poorly performed confuses and loses the audience, while a play that is inferior in significance or meaning becomes beautiful to the audience when brilliantly performed, states Nāṭya Shāstra.
 A performance art of any form needs auditors and director, states the text, whose role is to work together with the actors from the perspective of the audience and the significance or meaning the playwright of the art work is attempting to convey.